smdann/developer-blog-site/README.md

 ## Installation

-Not required: application is deployed on Railway.
+Not required: application is deployed on Heroku.

 If you would like to run this application on your local machine, please use `npm i` to install all of the required packages found in the package.json file.